 The gender pay gap measures the difference in average earnings between women and men across the workforce.
 It is based on average hourly earnings and has been developed to address the representation of women in the workforce.
 It is not the same as equal pay.

-Equal pay is whether a woman or man delivering the same work, at the same level in the organisation receives the same pay.
+Equal pay is whether a woman or man, performing the same, or significantly similar, work receives, on average, the same pay, after considering appropriate factors expected to influence pay.

 Legislative requirements and implications for our UK operations